 Lastly, when you already have a relationship with that potential borrower, you can create push based acquisition tactics.
 This means inviting an extremely targeted group of borrowers to apply for a loan, where all their details are already prefilled.
 This is in contrast with a 3rd party lender saying "send us your Square data and we'll underwrite you."

 I think one reason many tech enabled lenders in the last decade have struggled is that many of them have at best 2 of the 4, and in many cases the 2 they have are not truly sustainable.
 Lending Club for example really only had the lower CAC advantage because they were one of the first to lend online.
 They used functionally the same data that Chase had access to (FICO & proof of income) and they got paid the same way Chase did.
 Even the lower CAC advantage wasn’t sustainable - every lender that aspires to scale today is lending online, and in many cases they’re crowding the same channels (paid Google and Facebook ads in a lot of cases).

 The primary way to have a low cost of capital is to have deposits as your capital base, which removes 3rd party banks/investors and their requisite financial hurdle rates from your cost structure.
 Until a few months ago, this was the domain entirely of traditional banks, and no technology company or tech enabled lender had been able to compete on cost of capital.
 A few events over the last few months have changed this:

-Thanks to Ariana Poursartip, Roberto Medri, Charles Birnbaum, Justin Overdorff, Audrey Kim, Matt Janiga, Femi Omojola, & Mengxi Lu for reading this in draft form.
+Thanks to Ariana Poursartip, Roberto Medri, Charles Birnbaum, Justin Overdorff, Audrey Kim, Matt Janiga, David Green, Femi Omojola, & Mengxi Lu for reading this in draft form.